jimfhahn/SemEval-2025-Task5/README.md

 The multilingual BERT ensemble system described herein produces [GND subject labels](https://en.wikipedia.org/wiki/Integrated_Authority_File) for various record types, including articles, books, conference papers, reports, and theses.

 ## Train
 The [AutoTrain Advanced](https://github.com/huggingface/autotrain-advanced/) software package was used to train BERT models for GND classification based on examples from the TIB "All Subjects" dataset.
+A curated set of that data spilt into evaluation and train is available from [Hugging Face](https://huggingface.co/datasets/jimfhahn/SemEval2025-Task5-Curated-Data)

 ## Test
 This code was developed to test which set of models contributed to the highest scores using 1000 rows of held out data as the gold standard.